 Techniques that we specialize in are stone inlay, high polished pieces, textured and hammered finishes and detailed sculptural shapes and organic forms.
 With over 150,000 molds and designs in our archive, our team can assist you in your design development by reviewing similar styles that we have already produced or to begin the new sampling process.

 Contact our team at email@example.com to request a catalog of our jewelry samples.

 We are a full-service jewelry manufacturing company.
 We have a team of 200 full-time employees working in design, development, and production.
 Our workforce is majority female, at a ratio of 2:1 women to men.

 Who are Loytee's main customers?

 As a full-service jewelry manufacturing company, we work with a wide range of customers, from independent fashion designers to established, major retailers.
-Over nearly four decades we have produced for companies across 6 continents and over 40 countries.
+Over nearly four decades we have produced for companies all over the world.

 Can Loytee support my company and region?

 We have extensive experience working in compliance with EU guidelines, as well as companies working towards certifications such as B Corp certification and Responsible Jewelry certification.
 We ship our products worldwide every month.